Broadcasters can use automated transcoder software systems such as Anystream’s Agility to transfer media between incompatible file-based systems.

-Anystream's Agility 4.0 automated transcoding software enables broadcasters to enjoy the efficiency and economy of network-based media production and delivery without having to acquire specialized IT skills.
-Its software-based design offers broadcasters the flexibility to add emerging formats; to scale as their volume grows; or to build new revenue streams by repurposing content to new syndication, online and other publishing outlets.
+Anystream's Agility automated trans-coding software enables broadcasters to enjoy the efficiency and economy of network-based media production and delivery without having to acquire specialized IT skills.
+Its software-based design offers broadcasters the flexibility to add emerging formats, to scale as their volume grows, or to build new revenue streams by re-purposing content to new syndication, on-line and other publishing outlets.

 The system automates the many file format conversion steps required to transfer source media among incompatible editing, playout and distribution systems.
-The automation is done via user-defined profiles that outline the various steps in the media conversion process, such as automated ingest, transcoding, processing and delivery of content.
+The automation is done via user-defined profiles that outline the various steps in the media conversion process, such as automated ingest, transcoding and delivery of content.

-For example, when transcoding a file from an editing system to a play-to-air server, the software can automatically ingest the source media, transcode it to predefined settings, and upload the output to the broadcast server for immediate on-air playback.
-It also translates the metadata formats used by various digital file-based systems.
-The result is a totally automated workflow that requires no manual intervention.
+For example, when transcoding a file from an editing system to a play-to-air server, the software can automatically ingest the source media, trans-code it and upload the output to the broadcast server for on-air playback.
+The software can even bypass trans-coding by rewrapping compatible essence media, and carry through metadata between systems.

 - Edit/play to air: Using a software-based transcoder can bring additional efficiencies by allowing editors to use networked, file-based systems in the workflow described earlier.
 The broadcaster sets up profiles specifying the transcoding process from one format to another (for example, from Avid OMF to Thomson Grass Valley or SeaChange MPEG-2) and specifying which play-to-air server the content should be delivered to.
 He or she then sets up a “watch folder” on the network and assigns it a particular transcoding profile.
 To send an edited news story to air, all the editor has to do is export a reference to the source media to the watch folder.
 The transcoding software finds the source media on the network and finishes the transcoding and file delivery process automatically, greatly speeding the process and eliminating the need for tape.
 (See Figure 1.)